mallize/examples-pact-math-api/README.md

-To run tests against the a pacs located in /pacts use:
+To run tests against the a pacts located in /pacts use:

 ```sbt test```